 - Whipped cream, optional

 - In a large bowl, mix flour, sugar and cornmeal; cut in butter until crumbly.
 Gradually add buttermilk, tossing with a fork until dough holds together when pressed.
-Shape into a disk; wrap in plastic.
-Refrigerate 30 minutes or overnight.
+Shape into a disk; wrap and refrigerate 30 minutes or overnight.

 - Preheat oven to 375°.
 On a lightly floured surface, roll dough into a 14-in. circle.
-Transfer to a parchment paper-lined baking sheet.
+Transfer to a parchment-lined baking sheet.